List of 30 Rock characters: Elisa Pedriera

 Elisa Pedriera (Salma Hayek) is a Puerto Rican nurse, who is deeply religious and places a high value on family.
 She was introduced as a love interest for Jack in season three, when she cared for Colleen (who had injured both hips).
 While nursing Colleen, Elisa begins a romantic relationship with Jack.
-She also cares for another patient: an elderly, wheelchair-bound man with Alzheimer's disease.
+She also cares for another patient: an elderly, wheelchair-using man with Alzheimer's disease.
 Colleen hates Elisa and Jack's relationship; he accuses her of hating every woman with whom he has ever been involved.
 Elisa's grandmother initially dislikes Jack because he resembles an actor playing a villain on her favorite telenovela; she becomes fond of him after Jack has NBC purchase the rights to the show, and changes his doppelgänger's part to appeal to elderly women.
 Although Elisa and Jack had relationship problems on Valentine's Day, they made up (influenced by their love of McDonald's McFlurries).
 In "Larry King", Jack proposes to Elisa.
 She accepts, informing him that she is going to Puerto Rico and promising to call him.
 When she returns, Elisa and Jack begin planning their wedding; however, it is revealed that Elisa is notorious among Puerto Ricans for killing her husband after she discovered he was cheating on her.
 She flies into a homicidal rage when she believes Jack and Liz are having an affair; after being dissuaded she calms down, agreeing with Jack to cancel the wedding and end the relationship because she cannot control her jealousy.

 At some point thereafter, while back home in Puerto Rico, Elisa is incarcerated.
 In "Hogcock!", Jack convinces Elisa and Nancy Donovan to set aside their devout Catholicism and participate in a ménage à trois conjugal visit to Elisa's prison, the intensity of which rids both women of their accents.

-Appears In: "Señor Macho Solo", "Flu Shot", "Generalissimo", "St. Valentine's Day", "Larry King", "The Ones", "Hogcock!"
+Appears in: "Señor Macho Solo", "Flu Shot", "Generalissimo", "St. Valentine's Day", "Larry King", "The Ones", "Hogcock!"